Ayoush/commit-history-modifier/README.md

 # cOMMIT-history-MOdiFiEr
-TEStINg soME sub PRoCeSs For MODIFYiNg coMmiT hisTOry
+TEStINg soME sub PRoCeSs For MODIfYiNg coMmiT hisTOry